FAQAnswers to all of your questions in one place.

 So glad you asked!
 We have several opportunities each and every semester.
 The first steps are definitely to get added to the E-list (email firstname.lastname@example.org) and attend a membership meeting.

-If you’re more of a performer, stay tuned for audition notices for our major and minor, as well as our O-show.
-Even if you’re not a seasoned performer but feel like dip your toe in the water, consider auditioning for OTR!
+If you’re more of a performer, stay tuned for audition notices for our Aidekman slot and campus slot shows, as well as our O-show.
+Even if you’re not a seasoned performer but feel like dip your toe in the water, consider auditioning for OTR, our cabaret!

 If you’re more of a techy, we have tons of designer positions, including sound, scenic, props, lights, and more.
 Consider being an assistant to learn the ropes alongside a head designer as a peer mentor!